 As an architect, artist, and educator, Dan has developed the capacity to blend digital and traditional media in developing architectural concepts and has exhibited with the SFMOMA, the AIA, and numerous private galleries.
 Apart from his multidisciplinary design practice, Dan serves as faculty at the AAU San Francisco teaching design and drawing studios.

-Bless Yee was the Non-Student Grand Prize Winner of 2020’s One Drawing Challenge.
-She is an architect, artist, and educator based in New York City.
-Currently Bless is an Associate at Handel Architects — she has also worked at Pei Cobb Freed & Partners, Snøhetta, and has been an adjunct lecturer at the New York City College of Technology.
-In her personal work she is developing methods of layering hand drawing and physical models with digital tools to depict compelling narratives of social issues.
+A New York-based architect, artist and educator, Bless Yee was a Grand Prize Winner in 2020’s One Drawing Challenge, and was one of the winners of Dezeen’s 2021 Redesign the World competition.
+Currently a Project Architect at Snøhetta and adjunct professor at the New York City College of Technology, Bless has also worked at Pei Cobb Freed & Partners and Handel Architects.
+In her personal work, she is developing methods of layering hand drawing and physical models with digital tools to depict compelling narratives of social issues.

 Amanda Ferber is the young architect who founded Architecture Hunter, one of the largest architectural Instagram pages in the world, with over 1.8 million followers.
 She has already worked with Marcio Kogan, one of the greatest Brazilian architects and also with renowned digital platforms.
 She is the ambassador of Morpholio, the Sketching app for Architects and designers and also one of the partners of Arquiforma, a Brazilian platform for students.

 Dallas architect Bob Borson is widely recognized as the blogger behind Life of an Architect — one of the world’s most popular architectural blogs.
 As an emerging voice within the architectural community, he has bridged the gap and engaged multiple generations of architects and architectural enthusiasts by sharing his personal experiences, professional practice tips, and anecdotes on what it’s like to work with and be an architect.